jchenrgss/jchenrgss.github.io/scenario3.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c4/Pearl_Harbor-_Nakajima_B5N2_over_Hickam-_80G178985.jpg" alt="B5N over Pearl Harbor">
 $\textbf{Introduction and Evidence}$
 <p>
 The Nakajima B5N "Kate" was the standard carrier torpedo bomber of the IJN for much of World War II.
-During the attack on Pearl Harbor, B5Ns operated from the six Japanese aircraft carriers, and were very successful in their objective, despite being refitted as a bomber.
+During the attack on Pearl Harbor, B5Ns operated from six Japanese aircraft carriers, and were very successful in their objectives, despite being refitted as a land bomber.
 Here, I will consider the final (and proven) scenario that B5Ns bombed the Arizona, causing it to sink.
 </p>
 <p>
 The bombs dropped by B5Ns at Pearl Harbor were modified 41-cm armour penetrating (AP) shells fired by the 41-cm naval gun (the same gun on the battleship Nagato).
 Torpedoes were also used in battle, but not against Arizona.<br><br>